gsbDBI/torch-choice/docs_src/index.md

 $$
 U_{it} = \beta_i X^{session:pixelvalues}_{t} + \epsilon_{it}
 $$

 We note the shapes/sizes of each of the components in the above model.
 Suppose there are U users, I items and S sessions; in this case, an item is one of the 10 possible digits, so I = 10; there is one user per session, so that U=S; and each session is an image being classified.
 Then,
 - $X^{session:pixelvalues}_{t}$ is a matrix of size (S) x (H x W) where H x W are the dimensions of the image being classified; its coefficient $\beta_i$ has item level vartiation and is of size (I) x (1)

 This is a classic problem used for exposition in Computer Science to motivate various Machine Learning models.
 There is no concept of a user in this setup.
 Our package allows for models of this nature and is fully usable for Machine Learning problems with added flexibility over [scikit-learn logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)

-We highly recommend users to go through [tutorials](https://github.com/gsbDBI/torch-choice/blob/main/tutorials) we prepared to get a better understanding of what the package is offering.
+We highly recommend users to go through [tutorials](https://github.com/gsbDBI/torch-choice/blob/main/tutorials) we prepared to get a better understanding of what the package offers.
 We present multiple examples, and for each case we specify the utility form.

-## Installation
-1. Clone the repository to your local machine or server.
-2. Install required dependencies using: `pip3 install -r requirements.txt`.
-3. Run `pip3 install torch-choice`.
-4. Check installation by running `python3 -c 'import torch_choice; print(torch_choice.__version__)'`.

-[The installation page](https://gsbdbi.github.io/torch-choice/install/) provides more details on installation.

 In this demonstration, we will guide you through a minimal example of fitting a conditional logit model using our package.
 We will be referencing to R code and Stata code as well to deliver a smooth knowledge transfer.

-## An Example on Transportation Choice Dataset
+## Example Usage - Transportation Choice Dataset
 In this demonstration, we will guide you through a minimal example of fitting a conditional logit model using our package.
 We will be referencing R code as well to deliver a smooth knowledge transfer.

 We are modelling people's choices on transportation modes using the publicly available `ModeCanada` dataset.